woodard/libabigail/doc/manuals/libabigail-concepts.rst

    ``label`` ``=`` <some-value>

  Define a label for the section.
-A label is just an informative string that might be used by abidiff to refer to a type suppression in error messages.
+A label is just an informative string that might be used by a tool to refer to a type suppression in error messages.

 ``[suppress_function]``
 $$$$$$$$$$$$$$$$$$$$$$$$